 When you’re renovating to bring your home up to scratch with your family’s current life and style, you don’t necessarily want to think about the resale value of your property.
 But it pays to keep a few common property trends and developments in mind to ensure you are on track with market expectations.
 And should you decide to sell after all, it’s worth working out which improvement will provide the best value for money and return on investment.
 Every house is different, but experienced renovation specialist can help you find the most cost-effective solutions that will help you achieve the biggest value gains.

-Bathroom and kitchen renovations are the most popular choices worldwide, so focus on making these areas eye-catching and functional.
-Adding more usable living space to a home is typically a key desire, so it’s no surprise that single storey extensions are hugely popular.
+Adding more usable living space to a home is typically a key desire, so it’s no surprise that single storey or side extensions are hugely popular.
 They are far more affordable than basement conversions.

 Each house and each renovation project is different, so it is hard to nail down a price or even pricing range for a home renovation.
 Renovation projects are complex by nature, usually with architectural drawings, council rules and regulations, permits and a host of different tradespeople to manage.
 An experienced project management team can help you get your project completed on time and within budget, and help you avoid costly mistakes.